Kav-K/GPTDiscord/README.md

 `/index discord_backup` - Use the last 3000 messages of every channel on your discord server as an index.
 Needs both an admin and a index role

+### AI-Assisted Search

+`/search query:<prompt> scope:<number of sites to visit> nodes:<how deep gpt3 should think>` - Search the web with GPT3.
+This command will search the web for you, and then ask GPT3 to answer your question based on the results.
+You can also set it to query over more nodes, further refining the output over each one.

 ### System and Settings